The THI, weather condition evaluation criterion

 The Temperature and Humidity Index (THI) is generally considered to be the most reliable indicator of stress for animals.
 This index combines both temperature and humidity.
 With the same temperature, as the relative humidity increases, so does the THI.

-- Radiation (action of the sun) is a concept that concerns only animals outdoors.
+- Radiation (action of the sun) is a concept that concerns only animals raised outdoors.

 Other criteria exist for a finer evaluation but are too complex or require specific devices that are difficult to use in field conditions.